NikKowPHP/social-brain/chapters/chapter-2.md

 ### **Chapter 2: The Hidden Code: Why Words Can Hurt**

-The meeting went completely off the rails.

-What started as a simple status update had devolved into a tense argument.
-Mark, her brilliant Architect, was pushing for a change, his logic crisp and undeniable.
-Jane, the team's brilliant Sentinel, listened with her arms crossed, a posture of pure skepticism.
-The moment Mark finished, Jane’s response was a single, flat word: "Reckless."
+Mark slammed his pen on the table.
+"That's not a risk, it's a fantasy."

+Jane’s arms crossed, her expression hardening into a familiar mask of skepticism.
+"The fantasy is thinking we can change the core architecture a month before launch.
+It's reckless."

 Leo, the team's Connector, just went quiet, seeming to shrink in his chair.
-Maria had tried to mediate, but it was like every word she said made things worse.
+Maria watched the invisible lines of tension in the room snap taut.
+What had started as a simple status update had devolved into a tense argument in under five minutes.
+She had tried to mediate, but it was like every word she said was gasoline on the fire.

 Later that day, replaying the conversation in her mind, she felt like a programmer staring at a bug she couldn't reproduce.
 The team's reactions were visceral, emotional, and—to her logical mind—completely out of proportion to the technical disagreement at hand.
 The system was broken, but the error logs were invisible.